 Our best scar revision surgeon makes it possible to correct facial flaws that can undermine self-confidence.
 Changing how your scar looks can help change how you feel about yourself.

-Different types of scars and deformities may require different or multiple techniques to camouflage their appearance.
+Different types of scars and deformities may require different or multiple techniques to camouflage their appearance at our New Jersey Plastic Surgery Center.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to scarring and contracture in the area of a healed wound.

 The functional versus cosmetic nature and the need for scar revision surgery depends on the pathology, appearance of the defect, psychological impact and compromise of function associated with the condition.
 Insurance does not generally cover surgery that is purely for cosmetic reasons; however, surgery to correct or improve scars caused by injury may be reimbursable in whole or in part.